cloud-gov/cg-site/content/docs/services/cdn-route.md

 Message: Provisioning in progress; CNAME domain "my.example.gov" to "d3kajwa62y9xrp.cloudfront.net."
 ```

 In this case, you need to create a CNAME record in your DNS server pointing `my.example.gov` to `d3kajwa62y9xrp.cloudfront.net.`.

 After the record is created, wait up to 30 minutes for the CloudFront distribution to be provisioned and the DNS changes to propagate.
 Then visit your custom domain and see whether you have a valid certificate (in other words, that visiting your site in a modern browser doesn't give you a certificate warning).

+### Troubleshooting

+If nothing has changed when you visit your custom domain:

+* If you're setting up a domain for a cloud.gov tenant application, make sure you're using the [instructions above](#how-to-create-an-instance-of-this-service), updated in February 2017.
+* Make sure you've waited at least 30 minutes.
+* Check your DNS setup to make sure you completed the CNAME record creation.

-## How to update an instance
+## How to update a service instance

-To update a service instance, run the following command:
+To update a service instance, run the following command (replace `my-cdn-route` with your service instance name, and replace `my.example.gov` with your domain):

 ```bash
 cf update-service my-cdn-route -c '{"domain": "my.example.gov"}'
 ```

-*Replace `my-cdn-route` with the service instance name.*

 Similarly to instance creation, after the record is updated, wait up to
 30 minutes for the CloudFront distribution to be updated and the DNS changes